 Being a botanically-based beauty company, we’re working to improve our environmental impact in everything we do.
 We know we’re not perfect, but we are making steady progress on our journey to become a greener business.
 Read about the latest steps we’ve taken.

 Sourcing the highest quality naturally active ingredients is fundamental to the Liz Earle range, but their source must be ethical too.
-That’s why we have our Jennifer Hirsch, In-house Botanist, who researches sustainable, fairly traded ingredients from sources that support local ecosystems, ensuring their impact on the environment is as minimal as possible.
+That’s why we have a Botanist, who researches sustainable, fairly traded ingredients from sources that support local ecosystems, ensuring their impact on the environment is as minimal as possible.

 While we try to use organically certified ingredients wherever possible, sometimes the quality simply doesn’t live up to that of a non-organic ingredient or may require that it travels for long distances to reach us, in which case we would opt to buy locally.
 Certification may also be challenging and impractical for small producers.
 If an ingredient is grown in line with organic principles we will use it, certified or not: at the end of the day, what represents all of the consideration, debate and research we do is the name Liz Earle on every product.